 - Around 1.3 million people have subscribed to the YouTube 360 channel – Source

-- 60% of US consumers agree that AR applications would improve how they do their jobs – Source
+- 60% of US consumers agree that Augmented Reality applications would improve how they do their jobs – Source

 - Around a billion people in the world will have access to VR and AR content by 2020 – Source

-With these stats in mind, let’s see how VR and AR are transforming the real estate industry.
+With these stats in mind, let’s see how Virtual Reality and Augmented Reality are transforming the real estate industry.

 Ask any agent about the time and resources it takes to show houses and they’ll paint an uninspiring picture.
 You have to walk potential buyers through every property in the hopes that they find “the one.”
 And not all showings are successful.